agking10/Cloud619/README.md

 	sudo sh run_wcmp_tests.sh

+Each test takes about 20 minutes to run.
+Note that if you end the tests early you will have to manually clean up the network (see debugging section).

 ## Debugging

 If you try to start a controller and you get an error saying that there is already something listening at port 6633, run the script